 This is not the problem.
-But, the reality is maybe not looked across so transparently as it should be.
+But, the reality is maybe not be looked across so transparently as it should be.

 Align Values Within Your Ecosystem

 - Stay flexible with changes until the customer is satisfied.
 We try covering lots of ground early on – like you have seen in the document already.
-The document is under review by the customer as well so we are also inclined to make sure there is not major scope creep.
+The document is under review by the customer as well so we are also inclined to make sure there is no major scope creep.
 Small creep even we will accept.
 Icon here, icon there, pop-up, navigation experience.. etc.

 - You will help developers understand functionality and experience.
 You need to be available for this handoff during the project and answer any questions.